A Guide to Getting Started with Microsoft Power BI

 • Facilities collaboration with comments and sharing.

-In the context of project management, Power BI simplifies and enhances project reporting for managers, teams, and senior executives.
+In the context of project management, Power BI simplifies and enhances 7 benefits of project reporting for managers, teams, and senior executives.

 Instead of searching through sites, emails, and spreadsheets, the project team can easily track performance in real-time dashboards.